ZHONGDECustomizing | Manufacturing

 Mold design defects can also produce dark spots near the gate.
 Sharp corners at the gate can be avoided by changing the radius.
 Pay attention to the position and diameter of the gate during design to see if the gate design is appropriate.

-Dark spots not only occur at the gate location but also often appear after sharp corners of plastic products are formed.
+Dark spots not only occur at the gate location but also often appear after sharp corners of custom plastic injection molding products are formed.
 For example, the sharp corner surface of an article is generally very smooth, but behind it is very dull and rough.
 This is also caused by the excessively high flow rate and injection speed causing the cooling surface layer to be replaced by internal fluid and sliding.

 It is again recommended to use step injection and gradually increase the injection speed.
 The best method is to allow the melt to only start to increase in velocity after it has flowed over the sharp edge.